-How to get more XP and level up faster in Pokémon Go
+Pokémon Go: How to get the most XP and level up the fastest

 Can you just buy XP in Pokémon Go?

 Kind of.
-You can't buy basic XP, but you can buy Lucky Eggs, which temporarily double the XP you get while playing the game.
+You can't buy XP directly, but you can buy Lucky Eggs, which temporarily double the XP you get while playing the game.
 The effect lasts for 30 min., and you can get them in different quantities from the Shop:

 So, how do you get more XP in Pokémon Go?

 By playing!
 Almost everything you do in Pokémon Go earns you XP.
-Sometimes in very small amounts, like the 10 XP bonuses you get for throwing curve balls on hitting "nice throw" targets.
-Sometimes large amounts, like the 2000 XP bonus for spinning stops or catching Pokémon on the 7th day in a row.
+Sometimes in minimal amounts, like the 10 XP bonuses, you get for throwing curveballs or hitting "nice throw" targets.
+Occasionally large quantities, like the 2000 XP bonus for spinning a Pokéstop or catching Pokémon on the 7th day in a row.
 Here's the complete breakdown:

 - Curve Ball bonus: 10 XP